huntyGwell/chess/notes.md

 	- error in isInStalemate
 	-reset board problem  ???

-i had a weird time went on a wild goose chase and ended up reverting a few commits. but I think I can fix some of this i want to look at Chessboard for the problem with board reset. and i need to check for check and valid moves in stalemate
+i had a weird time went on a wild goose chase and ended up reverting a few commits. but I think I can fix some of this. i want to look at Chessboard for the problem with board reset. and i need to check for check and valid moves in stalemate it was not there i had to reset board in the game constructor

+i am only fialing 2 tests now! i am on to fix isStalemate

 -write helperfunctions??